 Probably the most important factor in joint health is maintaining healthy levels of collagen; collagen is the cellular glue that helps hold together all the connective tissue in the body.
 It provides the structure for bones, muscles, tendons, joint cartilage, blood vessels and organs, including the entire digestive system, and, would you believe, it makes up a whopping 70% percent of the skin’s protein.
-Collagen plays a crucial role not just in appearance, but also how well the body functions.
+Collagen truly plays a crucial role in how well the body functions.

-Collagen is the most common protein – and the most abundant substance – in the body, second only to water.
+Collagen is also the most common protein – and the most abundant substance – in the body, second only to water.
 There are nearly two dozen types of collagen, but three types make up 80-90 percent of the collagen in the body: Types I, II, and III.
-Types I and III are found mainly in skin, bones, ligaments and tendons.
-Joint cartilage is mostly type II collagen.
+Types I and III are found mainly in skin, bones, ligaments and tendons; joint cartilage is mostly Type II collagen.

-It's less easy to equate the aging process to equine skin aging, although you can usually see distinct sagging of face and neck skin in late 20/30-yo horses.
-However, from a joint health and comfort perspective, collagen is hugely important because it covers and cushions the surfaces of opposing bones, and because most domestic horses are typically in high work levels, wear and tear also plays a major part in collagen levels deteriorating.
+It's less easy to equate the aging process to equines, although you can usually see distinct sagging of face and neck skin in late 20/30-yo horses.
+However, from a joint health and comfort perspective, collagen is hugely important because it covers and cushions the surfaces of opposing bones, and because most domestic horses are typically in reasonable to high work levels, wear and tear also plays a major part in collagen levels deteriorating.

 Maintaining collagen levels

-Collagen fibres are somewhat unusual in having large amounts of two amino acids, hydroxylysine and hydroxyproline, both of which can be found in micronised linseed, which is invaluable for joint comfort.
+Collagen fibres are somewhat unusual in having large amounts of two amino acids, hydroxylysine and hydroxyproline, both of which can be found in micronised linseed, which is - in my humble opinion - invaluable for joint comfort.
 These two amino acids are important for formation of all three types of collagen and are also needed to provide the different collagen types with their appropriate amount of strength and flexibility.
 Several studies have shown that linseed supports connective joint tissue, and also reduces pain, inflammation and swelling of compomised and/or injured joints.